Msadek02/Liri/README.md

 # Liri
 ## Introduction

 LIRI is Language Interpretation and Recognition.
-IT's a command line Node.js App that takes in commands and outputs data based on what you have typed.
+It's a command line in Node.js App that takes in commands and outputs data based on what you have typed.

 ### About
 LIRI Currently takes in four commands